Foods and Meal in Japan

 Foreigners may dislike it.

-Sushi Donburi dish Noodles Flour-based Snack One-pot dish Okinawan dishes Japanized foreign dishes Bento, Ekiben
+Sushi Donburi dishes Noodle dishes Flour-based Snack One-pot dish Okinawan dishes Japanized foreign dishes Bento, Ekiben

 Sushi